What are the Contexts in a Project?

-From its inception, ProjectContexts recognized the pivotal role of change management in successful project execution.
+From its inception, ProjectContexts recognized the pivotal role of defining contexts in successful project execution.
 Drawing inspiration from the familiar concept of To-Do lists, the founders transformed issues and action items into the foundation for necessary changes.
-By introducing “Context Lists” and categorizing them into various types such as Customer Complaints, Quality Issues, Safety, and more, ProjectContexts set a new standard for comprehensive change management.
+By introducing “Context Lists” and categorizing them into various types such as Customer Complaints, Quality Issues, Safety, and more, ProjectContexts set a new standard for comprehensive project management.
 (See Figure 1)

 Figure 1: Context Types and sub-types